Fibromyalgia Treatment | LYRICA® (pregabalin) CV Safety Info

 - Work with your doctor to form a fibromyalgia treatment plan.
 Consider using more

-than one method—for instance, complement taking medicine with alternative
+than 1 method—for instance, complement taking medicine with alternative

 - Track progress over time—this will help you know when you’ve met your first goal